lucasmichot/laraveldotenv/README.md

     "lucasmichot/laraveldotenv": "dev-master"
 }
 ````
-After updating composer, add the `LaraveldotenvServiceProvider` at the bottom of the Providers array in `app/config/app.php`:
+After running `composer update`, add the `LaraveldotenvServiceProvider` at the bottom of the Providers array in `app/config/app.php`:

 `````php
 'providers' => array(